An exhibition celebrating 75 years of the electric guitar opens at the National Museum of Ireland.

-Each county is represented by one of 32 guitars from Ireland - the principal guitar being Rory Gallagher's 1961 Fender stratocaster, which Rory's brother Donal describes as "his pride and joy".
-Donal recalls the moment that Rory spotted the guitar in Michael Crowley's shop window saying that
+Each county is represented by one of 32 guitars from Ireland - the principal guitar being Rory Gallagher's 1961 Fender stratocaster, which the musician's brother Donal describes as "his pride and joy".
+He recalls the moment that Rory spotted the guitar in Michael Crowley's shop window saying that,

 Buddy Holly's guitar had arrived in town.